Windows 11: IoT Enterprise editions

+Tracking

+Microsoft Windows 11 uses a persistent device identifier for tracking and diagnostic purposes.

 Reception

-Pre-release
+Prerelease

 Reception of Windows 11 upon its reveal was positive, with critics praising the new design and productivity features.
 However, Microsoft was criticized for creating confusion over the minimum system requirements for Windows 11.
 The increased system requirements (compared to those of Windows 10) initially published by Microsoft meant that up to 60% of existing Windows 10 PCs were unable to upgrade to Windows 11, which has faced concerns that this will contribute to electronic waste.

 Microsoft has not specifically acknowledged this when discussing the cutoff, it was also acknowledged that the sixth and seventh generation of Intel Core processors were prominently afflicted by CPU-level security vulnerabilities such as Meltdown and Spectre, and that newer CPUs manufactured since then had increased mitigations against the flaws.

 Speaking to IT news outlet CRN, a dozen solution providers all felt that they "believe Windows 11 will be a meaningful step up in security, and they agree with Microsoft's strategy of putting security first."

 Stephen Kleynhans, the Research Vice President of Gartner, an American research firm, felt that Microsoft was "looking at the entire stack from the hardware up through the applications and the user experience and trying to make the entire stack work better and more securely.